Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Defaulting on an education loan can have serious legal consequences in India.
 It is crucial for borrowers to understand their rights and responsibilities when taking on such loans.
 By making timely repayments and maintaining good communication with lenders, borrowers can avoid legal action and protect their financial future.

-If you find yourself facing difficulties in managing your education loan repayments, it is advisable to reach out to your lender before defaulting on your payments.
+If you find yourself facing difficulties in managing your education loan repayments and worrying about “what happens if education loan is not paid?”, it is advisable to reach out to your lender before defaulting on your payments.
 Many lenders offer options for loan restructuring or modifying repayment terms based on individual circumstances.

 Remember, education loans are meant to provide opportunities for students’ academic growth, not burden them with financial stress.
 By being proactive and responsible in managing your education loan, you can secure a brighter future for yourself without facing legal repercussions.

-To learn more about education loans and explore your options, check the Tata Capital App.
+To learn more about education loans and explore your options, check the Tata Capital loan App.